jonong03/TwoWayHANOM/README.md

 # Two-Way Single-Stage Heteroscedastic Analysis of Means (HANOM) with Unbalanced Design

-Refer to *Shiny/Draft1.R* for a shiny program.
-Sample data can be sourced from *Data/Sample Data*
+Run shiny program from *Shiny/Draft1.R* and inputs can be sourced from *Data/Sample Data*

 Description